mhinz/vim-galore/README.md

 that doesn't make them _splits_.

 Windows can be split vertically or horizontally and the heights and widths of existing windows can be altered, too.
-Therefore you can use whatever window layout you prefer.
+Therefore, you can use whatever window layout you prefer.

 A **tab page** (or just tab) is a collection of windows.
 Thus, if you want to